LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-08-07-Social-Network-Analysis-part_1.md

 		resultFile.write(entry)
 ```

 I got a tsv-file with source of the connection, the target (a connection) and the counted weight of the relation.
 The skript only created an edges-file with a weight of the relationship without further description.
-A nodes file wasn´t created, because it would´t be possible in all cases and further it can make things even more complicated.
+A nodes file wasnÂ´t created, because it wouldÂ´t be possible in all cases and further it can make things even more complicated.
 After that i imported the tsv-file as an edges file in gephi.
 Than i changed the color and size of the nodes and although of the edges to make the differences more self-evident.
 In a last step i changed the layout and tested several algorithms.
 The first two pictures were constructed with force atlas 1 (green) and force atlas 2 (orange).
 The last one was constructed with OpenOrd and was by the best solution in case of readability.
 In the literature it was also noted that this layout can be helpful in organizing big data networks.